 How to Improve Your Home’s EPC Rating

 An energy performance certificate (EPC) tells you how energy efficient your property is.
-From lowering your energy bills to reducing carbon emissions, being aware of your EPC rating is important whether you’re a landlord, tenant, homeowner or buyer.
-Here, we explain more about what an EPC is, how to improve your Home’s EPC Rating and some of the benefits of having a better EPC rating.
+From lowering your energy bills to reducing carbon emissions, being aware of your EPC rating is important.
+Whether you’re a landlord, tenant, homeowner or buyer, here we explain more about what an EPC is.
+We also discuss how to improve your home’s EPC rating and some of the benefits of having a better EPC rating.

 What is an EPC rating?

-You’ve likely seen an EPC rating before, but in case you haven’t these appear as two charts, energy efficiency rating with coloured bars and energy impact rating with blue and grey bars.
+You’ve likely seen an EPC rating before, but in case you haven’t, these appear as two charts.
+One is the energy efficiency rating with coloured bars.
+The other is the energy impact rating with blue and grey bars.
 An EPC is ranked by letters, graded from A to G, with A being the best rating and G being the worst.

-Your property will be given two ratings, its current rating which explains how your home performs now and its potential rating, which details how your property would be graded if you made some attainable improvements.
+Your property will be given two ratings.
+The current rating explains how your home performs now.
+The potential rating details how your property would be graded if you made some attainable improvements.

 An EPC also gives a numbered rating between 1 – 100.
 This score is in relation to the government’s Standard Assessment Procedure (SAP).
 Your numbered rating determines which lettered band your property falls into.